-CEPCO focused on maintaining high standards of corporate governance, compliance, business conduct, safety, and environmental management, all of which are vital for the Group's performance and sustainability.
-We believe that good corporate governance supports long-term value creation for all our stakeholders.
-Our Statement of Corporate Governance is detailed on pages 25 to 36 of this Annual Report.
+CEPCO focused on maintaining high standards of corporate governance, compliance, business conducts, safety and environmental management - all of which are vital for the Group's performance and business sustainability.
+It is our belief that good corporate governance supports the long-term value creation for all our stakeholders.
+Our Statement of Corporate Governance are set out in detail in pages 32 to 42 of this Annual Report.